 - English knowledge corresponding to the Swedish upper secondary education English B.

-For more information and registration: http://www.chemistry.umu.se/english/research/infrastructure/lcbu/training-and-education
+For more information: http://www.chemistry.umu.se/english/research/infrastructure/lcbu/training-and-education

 Contact information for questions regarding the course and registration: email@example.com